IntersectMBO/ouroboros-network/CONTRIBUTING.md

 ## Releasing packages to CHaP

 New versions of packages are published on [CHaP].
 To release packages to [CHaP] one should use `./scritp/release-to-chap.sh`.

+* First run `./script/release-to-chap.sh -r` to see which changes will be published.
+And verify that all `CHANGELOG.md` files are up-to date.
-It will create a new branch in `cardano-haskell-packages` repo (pointed by `CARDANO_HASKELL_PACKAGES_DIR` environment variable or `/tmp/chap` if it's not defined).
-Before merging that branch, run `./script/build-with-chap.sh`.
+* Run `./script/release-to-chap.sh` which will create a PR in `cardano-haskell-packages` repo (pointed by `CARDANO_HASKELL_PACKAGES_DIR` environment variable or `/tmp/chap` if it's not defined).
+* Before merging that branch, run `./script/build-with-chap.sh`.
 It will use the new branch in `cardano-haskell-packages` to restore the `ourobors-network` repository to the state published in `CHaP`.
 One must resolve all compilation issues before merging the `CHaP` branch.
+On a successful run the script will add comment on the `CHaP` PR.

 ## Release Branches